 If you’re ready to start a new running routine but need some group energy to get you going, don’t worry.
 Essex County is home to many running clubs for all levels of experience and all paces.
 You don’t have to be fast or run long distances to reap benefits from outdoor exercise.
 Running and walking are excellent low-cost, low-equipment ways to begin a fitness habit.
 No matter how fast or slow you go, hitting the pavement gives you cardiovascular training which allows for improved metabolism, alertness, and endurance.
 Running outdoors also improves balance training and strengthens the abdominals, which improves overall strength and conditioning.
-Read on to learn more about these clubs, what they offer, and which might be the best fit for you.
+Read on to learn more about some great running clubs in Essex County, what they offer, and which might be the best fit for you.

 Membership will get you plenty of perks, including discounted entry to USA Track & Field races, training with professional running coaches, and plenty of events and opportunities to meet up and run with fellow runners.
 Annual fees are $25 for individuals and $40 for families, and longer-term rates are available.
 The Essex Running Club meets regularly at Fleet Feet Montclair at 603 Bloomfield Avenue.